Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-6CNL-nsOGUw.md

 # [March 2nd, 2021 Livestream](../2021-03-02.md)
 ## Q&A: Will Somersloops & Mercer Spheres finally have a use?
 https://www.youtube.com/watch?v=6CNL-nsOGUw
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Are Mercer Spheres going to be useful before 1.0?](./yt-8oYXZQdnv4w.md) [https://www.youtube.com/watch?v=8oYXZQdnv4w](https://www.youtube.com/watch?v=8oYXZQdnv4w)
+This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: What does Mercer Sphere do, and how much does it weigh?](./yt-jBOgtsE6VYQ.md) [https://www.youtube.com/watch?v=jBOgtsE6VYQ](https://www.youtube.com/watch?v=jBOgtsE6VYQ)

 ### Topics